Khallihub/A2SV-khalid/README.md

 # A2SV-khalid
-Solutions for selected leetcode problems by A2SV
+Solutions in python for selected leetcode problems by A2SV